akorott/travel_advisor_bot/README.md

-'travel-advisor' reddit bot:
+'weather_buddy' reddit bot:

-This bot is still a work in progress.

-The bot parses posts on r/travel and responds with the following info (if the post meets the criteria):
+The bot parses posts on r/travel and responds with the following info (if the post meets certain criteria):

 City: Moscow
 Month: May